Claude Code Ignores Your CLAUDE.md? It's the Delivery Mechanism, Not a Bug (2026 Fix)

 The answer in this article surprises most people: instructions being ignored isn't a bug, it's a design you need to understand.
 Once you grasp the mechanism, you'll realize most people are solving the wrong problem.

-Timeliness note: This article is based on Claude Code documentation and community practices as of March 2026.
-Claude Code updates frequently — specific APIs, hooks syntax, and configuration structures may change with new versions.
+Timeliness note: This article is based on Claude Code documentation and community practices as of May 2026 (latest version v2.1.126, released May 1, 2026).
+Claude Code updates frequently, with major hooks improvements, Agent Teams, and new slash commands added in April-May 2026.
 Use alongside the Anthropic official docs.

 TL;DR